 Cardio-Pulmonary Physiology Rotation, UH (1 block in 1st year)

 Pulmonary Consult Service, PVAMC

 Kaiser Sunnyside Intensive Care Unit, KH

-Medical Intensive Care Unit/Critical Care Consult Service, GS
+Medical Intensive Care Unit/Critical Care Consult Service, EM

 Medical Intensive Care Unit, PVAMC